mmabbott/mmabbott.github.io/_pages/about.md

 ---

 My research explores how wildfire reshapes the ecology and chemistry of California’s coastal watersheds—from mercury cycling in streams to genetic and behavioral adaptation in steelhead trout.

-I use molecular biology, spatial analysis, and field experiments to understand how changing fire regimes affect freshwater ecosystems and to inform conservation, management, and climate policy across the state.
+I use molecular biology, geospatial analysis, and modeling to understand how changing fire regimes affect freshwater ecosystems and to inform conservation, management, and climate policy across the state.

 ======